vesta-webtrees-2-custom-modules/vesta_gov4webtrees/README.md

 ![Screenshot](gov.png)
 * GOV ids have to be entered manually, once per place name.
 Note that the edit controls have been moved: They are now grouped with the other edit controls (circled red in the screenshot).
 * Alternatively, GOV ids may be set via a custom _GOV tag under the respective PLAC tag (for a specific fact or event), or via the Shared Places module.
-In this case, they are exported via GEDCOM data.
+In this case, they are exported via GEDCOM data (and the explicit edit control should be disabled via module administration).

 ### Demo<a name="demo"/>